X

 Google Slides Cons:

-• Limited design templates compared to alternatives
+• Limited design starting points compared to alternatives

 • Basic animation and transition options